getsentry/relay/docs/options.md

   The prefix that should be added to all metrics.

+`metrics.default_tags`

+: *object of strings, default empty*

+  A set of default tags that should be attached to all outgoing statsd metrics.

+`metrics.hostname_tag`

+: *string, optional*

+  If set, report the current hostname under the given tag name for all metrics.

 ## Internal Error Reporting

 Configures error reporting for errors happening within Sentry.
 Disabled by